-Cleveland Marshall College of Law welcomes applications from individuals demonstrating academic excellence and writing proficiency, but whose LSAT scores are at or below C|M|LAW’s published 25th percentile score (151 for the entering class of 2016); these applicants may be admitted through the Legal Career Opportunities Program (LCOP).
+Cleveland-Marshall College of Law at Cleveland State University welcomes applications from individuals demonstrating academic excellence and writing proficiency, but whose LSAT scores are at or below CSU C|M|LAW’s published 25th percentile; these applicants may be admitted through the Legal Career Opportunities Program (LCOP).

-Students admitted to Cleveland-Marshall through the LCOP program have successfully demonstrated strong academic ability and writing proficiency; however, their LSAT score may not reflect their greater potential.
+Students admitted to CSU Cleveland-Marshall through the LCOP program have successfully demonstrated strong academic ability and writing proficiency; however, their LSAT score may not reflect their greater potential.

 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

 These skills can be strengthened through hard work and practice.
-Through Cleveland-Marshall’s LCOP program, our faculty experts will work to diagnose and correct any area of weakness before the start of your Fall semester.
+Through CSU Cleveland-Marshall’s LCOP program, our faculty experts will work to diagnose and correct any area of weakness before the start of your Fall semester.

 Highlights of LCOP include providing you with the following additional resources:

-Two coordinated courses – Torts and Legal Process – through which you will develop skills and study habits that will help you in all your courses.
+- Two coordinated courses – Torts and Legal Process – through which you will develop skills and study habits that will help you in all your courses.

-A two-week head start: the LCOP program begins two weeks before other first-year courses.
+- A two-week head start: the LCOP program begins two weeks before other first-year courses.
 During that two-week period, your professors will meet with you for three hours a night.
 You will learn to read and brief cases, which is the primary method by which you will learn the law in your first-year courses.
 You will develop learning strategies.
 And you will study the legal system, legal authority, legal analysis, and kinds of legal reasoning.

-Small classes to facilitate individual attention.
+- Small classes to facilitate individual attention.

-Regular one-on-one meetings with your professors.
+- Regular one-on-one meetings with your professors.

-Frequent writing assignments and exams with individualized feedback.
+- Frequent writing assignments and exams with individualized feedback.

-A semester-long focus on the skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.
+- A semester-long focus on the skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

 The LCOP Application Process

-There is not a separate application process for LCOP; instead, the Admissions Committee could recommend admission into the LCOP program for any student whose credentials are lower than we prefer for admission but whose file shows the promise of success.
+There is not a separate application process for LCOP; instead, the Admissions Committee could recommend admission into the LCOP program for a student whose credentials are lower than we prefer for admission but whose file shows the promise of success.

-Admission to LCOP is highly selective.
+Acceptance to LCOP is highly selective.

 Transfer students are not eligible for admission through the Legal Career Opportunities Program (LCOP).